 It’s high time to discuss parking at Walt Disney World for guests staying off-property and visiting Walt Disney World.
+(Because if you’re an on-property guest, parking is FREE!)
 Dad’s been so busy talking about resort transportation for guests staying at a Disney hotel that he’s missed out on sharing his thoughts on this subject, which affects hundreds of thousands of people each year.

 Dad was sent a question recently about the where someone staying offsite can park at Walt Disney World, and some other ways of getting to the property like taxis and buses.
 It inspired him to dedicate a whole page on everything you should know about parking at Walt Disney World – how it works, what it costs, what are the options, and even some tips and tricks.
 So let’s get started!